 Many people suffering from Allergies would not be able to have a Guide Dog

 if it were not for the Standard Poodle being hypo allergenic.

-(Paris raising my husband's spirits, after his hip replacement surgery)
+(Paris raising my husband's spirits, after his surgery)

 Poodles are wonderful pet Therapy dogs and we have had ours trained and certified as official

 Of course to read more about a Standard Poodle's natural protective instincts